 Don’t let the customer manipulate you.
 A screaming customer could be using anger as a ploy to get you upset and end the conversation.
 At the very least, you’re not going to get anywhere with someone that’s angry.

-Or you could try a tactic one of ABC-Amega’s collectors employs.
+You could also try a tactic one of ABC-Amega’s collectors employs.
 Say, “Could you hang on a moment?
 I can’t understand what you’re saying.”
 Put the phone down for several seconds, then pick it up again stating, “I’m back.”
-That few seconds of silence will often calm the customer down and you can get on with the discussion more reasonably.
+That few seconds of silence will often calm the customer down enough so that you can carry on with the discussion in a more reasonable manner.

 #5 Nail Things Down